Mr-Nobody003/Template_WEB_DEV/readme.md

-Configure the files according to your needs
+### Configure the files according to your needs

-#frontend/vite.config
-#frontend/.github/workflows/deploy.yml
-#backend/vercel.json
+## frontend/vite.config
+## frontend/.github/workflows/deploy.yml
+## backend/vercel.json

+### REMEMBER TO SET THE GH-PAGES TO THE BRANCH WHERE THE DIST FILES ARE CREATED